 What works for someone else may not work for you.

 You have to love the idea of creating beats for your own enjoyment until you have practiced enough to make your loops marketable.
-There is money to be made by selling beats online because the Hip-Hop culture is a money-making culture.
+There is money to be made by selling beats online because Hip-Hop culture is a money-making culture.

-Selling sample packs, beats, and midi files online can most definitely get them signed with a major label.
+Selling sample packs, beats, and MIDI files online can most definitely get them signed with a major label.

 In the last 15 years, Hip-Hop culture influenced millions of people’s lives.
 The music brought money to businesses that would not otherwise generate money.